Home

 Trainers are virtually silent about the Ironman 130E elliptical trainer.
 Perhaps because they just can’t fathom paying less than a thousand dollars or more on an elliptical machine, they don’t pay much attention to this price point in general.

-Consumers really like this little gem of an elliptical trainer because the money they’ve spent has gone toward quality construction instead of bells and whistles.
 Some who’ve purchased the Ironman 130E admit that they miss having a few pre-set programs, but say that for the price they think the Ironman 130E elliptical machine is a best bet because you get a smoother ride and more stable machine in exchange for the lost programming capabilities.
-A few people actually preferred the manually adjustable tension, but this is admittedly a matter of preference.

 Our Thoughts